PiyushJT/Clip-Sync/README.md

 To ensure Clip Sync is always ready, you can set it to run on startup:

 - **Windows:**
-  1. Create a shortcut of a batch file containing `java -jar path/to/clipsync.jar`.
+  1. Copy the jar file `java -jar backend/clipsync.jar`.
   2. Press `Win + R`, type `shell:startup`, and paste the shortcut there.
 - **macOS:**
   1. Open **System Settings** > **General** > **Login Items**.
   2. Add your JAR or a script to the list.
 - **Linux:**
-  1. Use `crontab -e` and add `@reboot java -jar /path/to/clipsync.jar &`.
+  1. Use `crontab -e` and add `@reboot java -jar backend/clipsync.jar &`.

 ---

 ### 3. Android Setup

 #### Install the App
-1. Transfer the `.apk` file to your phone and install it (enable "Install from unknown sources" if prompted).
+1. Transfer the `ClipSync.apk` file (in /android) to your phone and install it (enable "Install from unknown sources" if prompted).

 #### Connect to PC (IP Address)
 Your phone and PC must be on the **same local network**.